maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 14
 BREAK
-Indicates that BREAK was pressed and entered the handler.
+Indicates that the BREAK key was pressed and entered the handler.
 Not used in RetroBASIC.

 15
 EXTRA IGNORED